 · dam/levee failure

 · critical infrastructure

-Most recently, Tennesseans in several parts of the state have been impacted by severe storms which included flash floods and tornados.
+Most recently, Tennesseans in several parts of the state have been impacted by severe storms which included flash floods and deadly tornados.
 Tennessee’s severe weather season typically peaks in March, April and May.
 When severe weather hits it’s important to have a family plan ready.